GIXLabs/TECHIN516/lab3/README.md

 **All other files will be deleted!**
 Make sure you backup anything you'll need later by moving the files to the shared workspace folder.

+**Q:** Lidar works in the flat world, but not the cube world, why?
+**A:** All fields in the sdf file need to be consistent, including the title and the world name or else you might experience strange issues.

 **Q:** How do I save my plots?
 **A:** Matplotlib has a save button in the pop-up window.

 **Q:** Sometimes when I relaunch Gazebo, there's red text that says the "controllers" don't work?
 **A:** Try re-launching.
 If that continues to not work, exit the devcontainer and rebuild it; just make sure you save all your stuff first.